-High number of stamps donated for people in need
+More than 600,000 stamps donated for those in need

 The dental manufacturer has collected a total of 210kg of stamp albums with over 600,000 stamps with the help of the population so far.
 Among them the first stamps of the world.